wasny0ps/Damn-Vulnerable-DeFi/Challenges/The Rewarder/README.md

 }
 ```

-The FlashLoanerPool contract is a simple pool that allows users to get flash loans of the DamnValuableToken (DVT) token.
+The `FlashLoanerPool` contract is a simple pool that allows users to get flash loans of the DamnValuableToken (DVT) token.

-The contract constructor takes the address of the DamnValuableToken contract as a parameter and initializes the "liquidityToken" variable with an instance of the DamnValuableToken contract.
+The contract constructor takes the address of the DamnValuableToken contract as a parameter and initializes the `liquidityToken` variable with an instance of the `DamnValuableToken` contract.

 `flashLoan()` : It allows users to request a flash loan of a specified amount of DVT tokens.